Harry Fowler: Career

 He played Harry Danvers in the clerical comedy Our Man at St. Mark's (1965–66) opposite Donald Sinden and made several appearances on children's television during the 1970s, reading on Jackanory and hosting the series Get This and Going a Bundle with Kenny Lynch.
+Fowler also made several appearances in the consumer affairs sections of the Eamonn Andrews Show on ABC TV in the late 1960s.
 He is also noted for having narrated Bob Godfrey Films' Great: Isambard Kingdom Brunel (1975), the first British cartoon to win an Academy Award.
 His familiar voice was regularly used for TV commercials.

 In 1975, Fowler took the part of Eric Lee Fung, described as "a Chinese cockney spiv", in The Melting Pot, a sitcom written by Spike Milligan and Neil Shand.
 The series was cancelled by the BBC after the first episode had been broadcast.

 He was awarded an MBE in 1970, as part of Harold Wilson's Resignation Honours.

-In his book British Film Character Actors 1982, Terence Pettigrew wrote that Fowler 'was as English as suet pudding...his characters were neither honest nor irretrievably delinquent, merely wise in the ways of the streets, surviving through a combination of wit and stealth.
-He had a certain arrogance, but there was an appealing vulnerability, too.'
+In his book British Film Character Actors (1982), Terence Pettigrew wrote that Fowler "was as English as suet pudding ... his characters were neither honest nor irretrievably delinquent, merely wise in the ways of the streets, surviving through a combination of wit and stealth.
+He had a certain arrogance, but there was an appealing vulnerability, too."